diysmartmatter/ir_NationalA75C219/README.md

 },
 </pre>

-# How the program work
+# How the program works

 When HomeKit requests A/C operations, MQTT messages are published in several topics.
 The ESP32 progra subscribes them and send IR patterns.